tthorntone/AdNauseam-Wiki/FAQ.md

 ##How?

-#### How do I install AdNauseam in Firefox?
+#### How do I install AdNauseam?

-1. On Firefox, install <a href="https://addons.mozilla.org/firefox/downloads/latest/585454/platform:3/addon-585454-latest.xpi?src=dp-btn-primary">AdNauseam</a>
+- On Firefox, install <a href="https://addons.mozilla.org/firefox/downloads/latest/585454/platform:3/addon-585454-latest.xpi?src=dp-btn-primary">AdNauseam</a>... then click away!

-2. Click away…
+- For Chrome, see these [instructions](https://github.com/dhowe/AdNauseam/wiki/Installing-AdNauseam)

 #### Are you also tracking my clicks on your own servers?
 No, we do not collect any information on users whatsoever.